Nonprofit Business Plan Template & Guide [Updated 2024]

 Include your action plan in the operations plan section.

 Your fundraising plan goes in your financial plan section.
-Here you will discuss how much money you must raise and from whom you plan to solicit these funds, as well as outlines your fundraising events.
+Here you will discuss how much money you must raise and from whom you plan to solicit these funds, as well as outlines your fundraising efforts.
 It should clearly outline your fundraising goals and potential donors.

 Nonprofit mission statements, or a vision statement, are extremely important as it lays the foundation for and presents the vision of your nonprofit.
 You should clearly detail your nonprofit mission statement in both the executive summary and organizational overview of your nonprofit plan.